 There are two keys to getting team members to embrace the learn, unlearn, relearn cycle.

 If you simply walk in and announce ‘forget everything you thought you knew about L&D’, expect some pushback.
 Instead, it is vital to clearly communicate the learn, unlearn, relearn cycle to team members, and, more importantly, why it will benefit them.
 In doing this, it’s also important to dispel any common misconceptions that may arise.
-For example, that unlearning means deliberately throwing away knowledge.
+For example, unlearning means deliberately throwing away knowledge.

 Emphasise that we are unlearning and relearning all the time and that doing so is necessary to keep up with a changing L&D landscape.
-It can help to prompt people to reflect on skills or behaviours they have had to unlearn or relearn recently, so they can relate this cycle back to personal experiences.
+It can help prompt people to reflect on skills or behaviours they have had to unlearn or relearn recently, so they can relate this cycle back to personal experiences.
 Often, resistance to change comes from people not fully understanding why that change is necessary, so be sure to clearly communicate the benefits of unlearning and relearning to your team, while also encouraging them to check in with their skills to ensure they are future-ready.